 January 14, 2015

-) under the Great Lakes Restoration Initiative.
+under the Great Lakes Restoration Initiative.
+This year, we will also consider one-, two-, or three-year proposals for cooperative agreements.
 NOAA delivers funding and technical expertise to restore Great Lakes coastal habitats.
 These habitats support valuable fisheries and protected resources; improve the quality of our water; provide recreational opportunities for the public's use and enjoyment; and buffer our coastal communities from the impacts of changing lake levels.

 Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania and Wisconsin